capsulecorplab/pizza-planet/README.md

 ```
 ./gradlew owlLoad
 ```
-Pre-req: A Fuseki server with a firesat dataset must be running at http://localhost:3030/firesat (see below)
+Pre-req: A Fuseki server with a pizza-planet dataset must be running at http://localhost:3030/pizza-planet (see below)

 ## Run SPARQL Queries
 ```
 ./gradlew owlQuery
 ```
-Pre-req: A Fuseki server with a firesat dataset must be running at http://localhost:3030/firesat (see below)
+Pre-req: A Fuseki server with a pizza-planet dataset must be running at http://localhost:3030/pizza-planet (see below)

 ## Run SHACL Rules
 ```
 ./gradlew owlShacl
 ```
-Pre-req: A Fuseki server with a firesat dataset must be running at http://localhost:3030/firesat (see below)
+Pre-req: A Fuseki server with a pizza-planet dataset must be running at http://localhost:3030/pizza-planet (see below)

 ## Publish to Maven Local
 ```